subhransusekhar/ml-workshop/docs/setup-v2.md

 ### Upload Files to the rawdata Bucket

-In this sectiopn we will upload the files that will be used for feature engineering.
+In this section we will upload the files that will be used for feature engineering.
 The files are located in the **data-files** directory in the ml-workshop git project you cloned earlier.

 1. Open the OpenShift console in your browser.
 2. Click: **Networking > Routes**